(Updated: November 2017)

-The trustees and volunteers that form the management committee of Chilworth Hall have carried out the first two phases of a programme of refurbishment and modernisation of the building and its facilities, which had been little changed since it was built in the early Sixties.
+The trustees and volunteers that form the management committee of Chilworth Hall have, over the past couple of years or so, carried out the first two phases of a programme of refurbishment and modernisation of the building and its facilities, which had been little changed since it was built in the early Sixties.

 Works completed during the first phase, carried out over the summer of 2015, included:

 Solving a slight subsidence problem, and addressing the drainage problem that contributed to it.

 Moving a fire escape from the end of the building to one side so as to remove a pinch point on the access road, and allow for a pavement.